To be eligible to receive federal aid, students must:

 - Seven Steps to Financial Aid - Information on how to receive financial aid at SJSU.

-- Dependent Versus Independent - You are considered an independent student if you meet one or more of the federal criteria.
+- Dependent versus independent filing status - You are considered an independent student if you meet one or more of the federal criteria.

 - Cost of Attendance - Information about Standard Student Budget Allowances.